Skip to Content

 • Forests with a high density of trees.

-This GPS system comes with a worldwide base map that includes political boundaries and major cities.
-Oregon 750T users can load TOPO U.S. 24K maps, add Trailhead Series TOPO maps and explore such renowned treks as the Appalachian Trail and the Pacific Crest Trail.
+This GPS system has a worldwide base map with political boundaries and major cities.
+Oregon 750T users can load TOPO U.S. 24K maps, add Trailhead Series TOPO maps, and explore such renowned treks as the Appalachian Trail and the Pacific Crest Trail.

 The WASS (wide-area augmentation system) air navigation aid developed by the Federal Aviation Administration to augment the Global Positioning System (GPS)- improves the accuracy and integrity of tracking and positioning.

-This feature also enhances the Garmin Oregon 750T’s (Amazon link) ability to maintain position in both heavy cover and deep canyons for the most serious of rockhounds.
+This feature also enhances the Garmin Oregon 750T’s (Amazon link) ability to maintain position in heavy cover and deep canyons for the most serious rockhounds.

 Oregon also has the following capabilities: